Monthly tips are categorized by: To-Dos, What to Plant, or Pests and Diseases. Scroll through the list to see items in each category.

 One way to manage plants during drought is to reduce the amount of fertilizer used.
 While plants need nutrients to survive and be healthy, excess fertilizer promotes additional growth, which then demands more water.- May, June, July, August

 - Fresh Fruits and Vegetables Without a Garden!

 If you like the freshest possible produce but don't have the space or time to grow your own, find a certified Farmers Market or a farm selling directly to consumers.
 The County of Santa Clara website has a Farmers Market page with links to certified Farmers Markets and the Country Crossroads map shows where you can buy more than 100 commodities directly the farm source.- June, July, August, September

 If you have fruit trees that are ready to pick and more fruit than your family can use, please contact Village Harvest.
 Village Harvest is a non-profit volunteer organization in the greater San Francisco Bay Area that harvests fruit from backyards and small orchards, then passes it along to local food agencies to feed the hungry.
 They also provide education on fruit tree care, harvesting, and food preservation.- July, August

 - Garden Sanitation

 Remove spent blossoms, fruit, and other plant parts as your plants finish producing.
 Dead and decaying plant parts can attract pests and give them safe places to breed.
-If pests are given a nice place to spend the winter, their populations are likely to be much higher next year.- July, August, September
+If pests are given a nice place to spend the winter, their populations are likely to be much higher next year.- July, August, September, Any month

 - Gather Herbs for Drying